mbailey/notes/docs/software/apps/obsidian/README.md

 ## Questions

+- How can each user manage their own preferences for a shared repo in Git?

 ## Tasks

+- [ ] Put global settings somewhere public
 - Plugin to copy path to note to clipboard
 - Auto-add title based on filename
 - Add alias for files called README.md